Murdalay/bem-core/common.docs/reference/reference.en.md

 * *The type of a template's body: `String`*
 * *The default value: `'onclick'`*

-The mode `jsAttr` defines name of HTML-attribute in the value of which the client-side JavaScript parameters for the given block will be passed.
+The mode `jsAttr` defines a name of HTML-attribute in the value of which the client-side JavaScript parameters for the given block will be passed.
 By default the attribute `onclick` is used.
 In the figure below the HTML-fragment, for generation of which the mode `jsAttr` is responsible, is highlighted:

 ![mode-jsattr](https://raw.github.com/bem/bemhtml/master/common.docs/reference/reference_mode_jsattr.png)

-The template's definition in the  mode `jsAttr` (sub-predicate `jsAttr()`) is necessary if one needs to pass the JavaScript parameters in nonstandard attribute.
+The template's definition in the  mode `jsAttr` (sub-predicate `jsAttr()`) is necessary if it is necessary to pass the JavaScript parameters in nonstandard attribute.
 For example, for the touch-sites for this purpose the attribute `ondblclick` is used.

 <table>